It’s Judgment Day for rich folks

 LIFE APPLICATION.
 If anyone exploits us, whether they are rich or not, many people are inclined to fight back.
 James says nothing about fighting back.
 He follows up his attack on rich people by telling the believers to wait patiently for the Lord and pray.
 “Stay strong.
 The Lord is coming soon” (5:8).
 Many people reading the Bible would call attention to the fact that James was wrong, the Lord did not come back soon.
 If James was wrong about that, do you think he could have been wrong when he implied that people should not fight back against the rich but should pray and be patient?
 Or do you think prayer and patience is a better strategy?

 LIFE APPLICATION.
 James told Christians not to take an oath.
 “Don’t swear by heaven, earth, or anything else” (5:12).
+Jesus had said the same, “I’m telling you not to make vows” (Matthew 5:34).
 What do you think we’re supposed to do with that?
 For example, what do we do when the bailiff says, “Do you swear to tell the truth, the whole truth, and nothing but the truth so help you God?”